-Always facing adversity, Thorpe had his shoes 22 stolen just before he competed in the decathlon.
+Always facing adversity, Thorpe had his shoes stolen just before he competed in the decathlon.
 This rather unknown occurrence is one that makes his accomplishment even more legendary, especially given that Thorpe found a mismatched replacement pair that included one from a garbage can.
-23 competition from Hugo Wieslander, the previous world commander in pentathlon, Thorpe won by almost 26
+23 commander in pentathlon, Thorpe won by almost